Sharing is caring!

 8. Create a daily budget for yourself

-Another plan you can consider making is a daily budget for your expenditure troubles.
+Another plan to consider is making a daily budget for your expenditure troubles.
 Sure, you may set yourself an overall limit on how much you want to spend, but it’s very easy to get carried away when travelling as you can’t anticipate some of the things you’ll want to splash your cash on.

 9. Bali packing list